Mohamedsalem80/mavenjs/README.md

 - Run `builder.py`
 - It will show `MavenJS: `
 - write `build-mavenjs` to start the building `MavenJS: build-mavenjs`
-- From here we have to paths
+- From here we have two paths
     - Write `*` to build the full version `MavenJS: build-mavenjs *` hit enter and it will generate a js file containing the code
     - Write `core` to build library core `MavenJS: build-mavenjs core` then
     - Write the functions you want `MavenJS: build-mavenjs core add on css slideToggle` hit enter and it will generate a js file containing the code